-Figure 3: Change in household asset index score of targeted households (2012-2015)
+Figure 3: Change in household asset index score of targeted households (2012-2015) ()In 2013 data was not disaggregated by type of household

 The number of livelihoods per targeted households was also assessed.
 At the time of the baseline survey FHH engaged in average in 1.36 and MHH in 1.57 livelihood options.
 In 2015 both types of households had further diversified their livelihood activities.